daniel-234/testing-react-with-jest-enzyme-and-cypress/README.md

 By just cloning the application and running `npm install` on your terminal, none of the above errors would show up.

-## Notes on Flow, flow-typed and Visual Studio Code.
+## Notes on Flow, flow-typed and Visual Studio Code

 As Visual Studio Code has been used as IDE for this project and there seems to be [issues](https://github.com/flowtype/flow-for-vscode/issues/240) about the extension it uses to support Flow, this project commits regarding Flow have been reverted.
 All code regarding Flow has been moved to another branch, while in the master branch it will be only added type checking with PropTypes.